trinanda/my_first_CMS/README.md

                                       * then remove versions files on alembic directory
                                       * alembic revision (initialize your db)
                                       * and then upgrade your db to the new versions

+### 8. Models
+    8.1 first thing on module models you must declare SQLAlchemy() object 8.2 and then create class to create table to the database, and on this class call your Model from SQLAlchemy object that you have created on the above then add column what you'll need, e.g id, title, name, etc..
+    8.3 in this case, you created two table, Page and Menu 8.4 on the table menu, you must add foreign key on column ID to table Page 8.5 then add relationship to table page ....

+### 9. Views
+    9.1 on this module yo can add ckEditor for WYSIWYG, this function for edit column content on your dashboard (admin view) 9.2 you can also ....